kyaiooiayk/Git-Cheatsheet/README.md

 # Git-Cheatsheet
+# GIT Cheatsheet
-Git-Cheatsheet - List of commands/situation you may find yourseld dealing with
+*List of commands/situation you may find yourselF dealing with.*

 ## Git, GitHub and GitLab
 - **GIT** stands for Global Information Tracker. - GitHub and GitLab are remote server repositories based on GIT.